n8n-io/n8n-docs/docs/hosting/server-setups/google-cloud.md

           - us-central1-c
 ```

-### Environment variables
+### Postgres environment variables

 Postgres needs some environment variables set to pass to the application running in the containers.

-The example `postgres-secret.yaml` file contains placeholders you need to replace with values of your own for user details and the database to use.
+The example `postgres-secret.yaml` file contains placeholders you need to replace with your own values.
+Postgres will use these details when creating the database..

 The `postgres-deployment.yaml` manifest then uses the values from this manifest file to send to the application pods.